 The Ladislau and Melita Steiner Radiosurgery Fellowships

 The Leksell Gamma Knife® Society will annually fund two international fellowships in stereotactic radiosurgery in memory of Professor Ladislau Steiner and his wife and close collaborator Doctor Melita Steiner.
 Professor Steiner worked closely with the Gamma Knife’s inventor, Professor Lars Leksell, and early on became a prominent figure in the field of Gamma Knife surgery.
 After leaving the Karolinska Hospital in Sweden, Professor Steiner established the Lars Leksell Gamma Knife Center at the University of Virginia in 1989, and continued his contributions there for over 20 years.
 These fellowships are instituted in commemoration of Professor Steiner’s and his wife's contributions to the field.
-The fellowships are intended to identify and annually fund two promising board certified neurosurgeons or radiation oncologists who are within five years of completion of their formal training (or international equivalent).
+The fellowships are intended to identify and annually fund two promising board certified (or international equivalent) neurosurgeons or radiation oncologists who have completed their residency training between the years 2013 and 2018.

 Successful applicants will obtain Gamma Knife surgery training during three months at one of the world’s pre-eminent radiosurgery centers either in the United States or France.
 The host centers for the 2019 fellowships are Cleveland Clinic Foundation, NYU Langone Medical Center, the Center for Image Guided Neurosurgery at UPMC in Pittsburgh, University of California San Francisco, Mayo Clinic in Rochester, Roswell Park Cancer Institute in Buffalo, University of Virginia Health System and La Timone University Hospital in Marseille, France.
 The Leksell Gamma Knife Society will review applications in collaboration with the host centers and the successful candidates will be offered a fellowship at one of the seven training centers.
 Host centers and successful applicants will mutually agree on when during 2019 the fellowship will take place.